Report Detail Page

 An American company called Saw Stop developed an innovative approach to reducing the dangerous aspects of bandsaws in the wood industry.
 This was once comparable with the meat industry with respect to injuries on bandsaws.

-The technology available from Saw Stop is totally focused on the woodwork trades and could not be transferred as is to the meat industry.
+The technology available from Saw Stop was totally focused on the woodwork trades and hence could not be transferred as is to the meat industry.

 The concept for the Saw Stop system revolves around the human body having a large 'capacitive' coupling that is drastically different to wood and therefore can easily be sensed when the finger comes in contact with the saw blade.
 This is not the case when applying the technology to the meat industry as a human finger and a carcass have very similar 'capacitive' coupling.
 The sensing technology therefore needed to be further developed to ensure a reliable operation for the meat industry.

-MLA approached MAR to undertake an R&D project to develop a new technology (based on an adaptation from the timber model) which consists of a circuit board that triggers a blade braking mechanism whenever human flesh is in contact with the blade.
+MLA approached MAR (now part of Scott Technology Australia) to undertake an R&D project to develop a new technology (based on an adaptation from the timber model) which consists of a circuit board that triggers a blade braking mechanism whenever human flesh is in contact with the blade.
 The system acts fast enough to avoid major injury to the operator.